forestpeas/Algorithms/Algorithms/LeetCode/Notes/cheat sheet.md

 **1125.
 Smallest Sufficient Team**

 An NP Complete problem: https://en.wikipedia.org/wiki/Set_cover_problem.
 Every skill can be represented as an integer.
 Every skill combination can also be represented as an integer.
 Then brute-force.

+**1235.
+Maximum Profit in Job Scheduling**

+1\.
+Sort by startTime.
+2\. dp[i] is the max profit starting from jobs[i] to the end.
+3\.
+From right to left, binary search job[i].endTime in the sorted startTime array in order to find the first non-overlapping job[j] with job[i].

+**1245.
+Tree Diameter**: Given an undirected tree, return its diameter: the number of edges in a longest path in that tree.

+Similar to "310.
+Minimum Height Trees".
+DFS: Start at any node A and traverse the tree to find the furthest node from it, let's call it B. Having found the furthest node B, traverse the tree from B to find the furthest node from it, let's call it C. The distance between B and C is the tree diameter.

+**1247.
+Minimum Swaps to Make Strings Equal**

+Try to pair ("xx", "yy") as much as possible, because it only needs 1 swap.

+**1246.
+Palindrome Removal**: Given an integer array, in one move you can select a palindromic subarray.
+Return the minimum number of moves needed to remove all numbers from the array.

+DP.
+Let `dp[j, i]` be the answer to arr[j...i] and consider all possible cases.
+Time complexity is O(n^3).

+**1248.
+Count Number of Nice Subarrays**: Given an array of integers nums and an integer k.
+A subarray is called nice if there are k odd numbers on it.

+Sliding window.
+Similar to "992.
+Subarrays with K Different Integers".

+**1250.
+Check If It Is a Good Array**

+Bézout's identity: If gcd(a,b)=d, then there exist integers x and y such that ax+by=d.

+**1255.
+Maximum Score Words Formed by Letters**: Given a list of words, list of  single letters (might be repeating) and score of every character.
+Return the maximum score of any valid set of words formed by using the given letters.

+Try all possible sets of words.
+For each word[i], we can pick this word or not.

+**1262.
+Greatest Sum Divisible by Three**:  Given an array `nums` of integers, we need to find the maximum possible sum of elements of the array such that it is divisible by three.

+DP. `dp[i]` is the maximum possible sum so far such that `dp[i] % 3 == i`.